mayio/mariolueder.github.io/docs/_posts/2022-09-24-Noise-Reduction-Loopy-Belief-Propagation.md

 #### Variable to Factor

-The incoming messages of a variable (coming from the hidden (unshaded) and observed (shaded) factors) are simply multiplied element-wise, excluding the incoming messge from factor we want to send the message to.
+The incoming messages of a variable (coming from the hidden (unshaded) and observed (shaded) factors) are simply multiplied element-wise, excluding the incoming message from the factor we want to send the message to.

 You will find a normaliziation in the code below.
 That is actually not needed.
 But without we would run into numerical problems as the multiplication makes the values small.
 One would compute these values rather in log-space to avoid numerical problems.